cardano-foundation/developer-portal/docs/integrate-cardano/creating-wallet-faucet.md

 --------------------------------------------------------------------------------------
 ```

 Again, this is to be expected as the `payment2.addr` wallet address and keys has just recently been generated.
-So we expect that no one has sent any `tADA` to this wallet yet.
+So we expect that no one has sent any `tAda` to this wallet yet.

 In this example, we now have two wallets.
 We can call them `payment1` and `payment2`.
-Now remember that we requested some `tADA` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet) for `payment1` wallet, and thats how we have the following:
+Now remember that we requested some `tAda` from the [Cardano Testnet Faucet](../integrate-cardano/testnet-faucet) for `payment1` wallet, and thats how we have the following:

 `payment1` **wallet**: `1,000,000,000 lovelace`